diafygi/kitco-android/README.txt

 CHANGELOG:
 ----------
+Version 0.4 (February 2010)
+-Fixed Kitco.com link at top of window.

 Version 0.3 (February 2010)
 -Fixed so data would load as it was downloaded, don't have to wait for entire download to finish before showing table and charts.